-The first thing you need to do is assess the damage and clean the area.
+First, you need to assess the damage and clean the area.
 Use a piece of medium grit sandpaper to remove the protruding glass fiber residues or shards, as well as any other contaminants that may get in the way.
 Mix the oxygen with water, clean, then repeat the process using acetone.
 At the end, sand the area again with a 100 grit sandpaper.

 Fill up the cracks

 Now it is time for the epoxy resin to come into play.
 Mix it with the hardener or with the thickener in the case of vertical damages and fill up every crack and hole you can find.
 Flatten the area with a 200 grit sandpaper after it solidifies.

 Use the fiberglass fabric to reinforce

 After the epoxy waxless seal solidifies, apply the fiberglass fabric, according to the needs and add another layer or resin on top.
 Wait for it to solidify as well, then sand the surface again, to even the asperities.